ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Methodology

 \begin{itemize} \item \textbf{Expansion (Semantic Optimality).} We first enlarge the context budget to $L_{\mathrm{exp}} \gg \mathbb{E}[|o^+|]$, where $o^+$ denotes correct, within-window trajectories, ensuring truncation is inactive and the policy focuses on semantic correctness.
 This allows exploration of harder instances and establishes a global performance ceiling.

 \item \textbf{Sequential Compression (Density Optimality).}

 Starting from the expanded policy, we progressively tighten the context budget $L_k$.
 This constraint imposes truncation, inducing a discontinuous length distribution that can destabilize training through two mechanisms: (i) increased reward variance due to the scarcity of valid-length correct trajectories, which leads to noisy gradient estimates; and (ii) ``survival mode,'' where the model collapses to the shortest, trivial solutions, suppressing the complex reasoning required for harder instances.

-To balance the need for mode separability with training stability, we adopt a logarithmic compression schedule (i.e., $L_{k+1} = L_k / 2$).
-Furthermore, we train each stage to saturation---monitored via a Monte Carlo estimate of the truncation ratio.
-This ensures that the policy remains locally stable, maintains semantic quality, and preserves a sufficient density of valid trajectories before the next compression.
+To balance mode separability and training stability, we adopt a logarithmic compression schedule ($L_{k+1}=L_k/2$) and sequentially optimize the policy under progressively smaller budgets.
+This schedule applies comparable truncation pressure on the remaining trajectory mass at each stage, allowing the policy to re-equilibrate under the current constraint before the next compression.
+Further discussion of this design is provided in Appendix \ref{app:discussion}.

+Notably, binary compression serves as the canonical instantiation of our framework.
+If finer-grained trade-offs between output quality and latency are desired, additional compression stages can be simply inserted into the current schedule.

 \end{itemize}